Sir Richard de Vere

 by Anthony van Dyck, 1638 2

-As a result of her marriage, Lady Lucy Percy was styled as Baroness Hay of Sawley on 6 November 1617.
+After her marriage, Lady Lucy Percy was styled as Baroness Hay of Sawley on 6 November 1617.
 From 6 November 1617, her married name became Hay.
-As a result of her marriage, Lady Lucy Percy was styled as Viscountess Doncaster on 5 July 1618.
-As a result of her marriage, Lady Lucy Percy was styled as Countess of Carlisle on 13 September 1622.1 Witty and beautiful, she was the friend of Stafford, and, after his fall, played an intricate game of intrigue, which in 1649 brought her for some months to the Tower.
+After her marriage, Lady Lucy Percy was styled as Viscountess Doncaster on 5 July 1618.
+After her marriage, Lady Lucy Percy was styled as Countess of Carlisle on 13 September 1622.1 Witty and beautiful, she was the friend of Stafford, and, after his fall, played an intricate game of intrigue, which in 1649 brought her for some months to the Tower.

 Child of Lady Lucy Percy and James Hay, 1st Earl of Carlisle